By Andrew Mackinnon

 A bedrock principle of income tax law in Australia has always been that deductions against income must be expenses that were necessarily incurred in order to earn that income.
 The deductibility of residential investment property losses against other sources of income, such as salaries and wages, violates this principle.

-Without negative gearing, the overwhelming majority of residential property investors would not be able to afford to meet the repayments required by the mortgages they took out to purchase their residential investment properties in Australia and therefore would not have been able to purchase their residential investment properties in Australia in the first place.
-Negative gearing therefore makes purchasing residential investment properties in Australia more affordable for residential property investors, thereby causing demand for residential investment properties in Australia from residential property investors to increase, thereby causing demand for residential properties in Australia to increase (whereby residential property investors compete with owner occupiers in order to purchase residential properties in Australia) and thereby causing house prices in Australia to increase.
+Without negative gearing, the overwhelming majority of residential property investors in Australia would not be able to afford to meet the repayments required by the mortgages they took out to purchase their residential investment properties in Australia and therefore would not have been able to purchase their residential investment properties in Australia in the first place.
+Negative gearing therefore makes purchasing residential investment properties in Australia more affordable for residential property investors in Australia, thereby causing demand for residential investment properties in Australia from residential property investors in Australia to increase, thereby causing demand for residential properties in Australia to increase (whereby residential property investors in Australia compete with owner-occupiers in Australia, in order to purchase residential properties in Australia) and thereby causing house prices in Australia to increase.

-Banning negative gearing would cause house prices in Australia to decrease by at least 15%, which is unavoidably necessary in order to make housing more affordable in Australia.
+Banning negative gearing would cause house prices in Australia to decrease by at least 15%, which is unavoidably necessary, in order to make housing in Australia more affordable.